 Furthermore, we study what type of students and schools have been most affected by the pandemic.
-We find that most differences are driven by school effects, as opposed to student effects.
+We find that observed differences are driven mostly by school variables, as opposed to student variables, although we cannot rule out that omitted student variables may be playing a role.
 For instance, we find that learning losses are significantly larger in public schools, which represent approximately 50% of the school network.
 On the other hand, the effects are rather small in private schools.
 In this setting, private schools are publicly funded (although they often charge additional fees to parents) and privately managed, and represent the remaining 50% of the school network.

-At the same time, we find that the learning loss varies significantly within private schools.
-Indeed, we find that overall the pandemic has increased the gap between schools with high and low-performing pupils (based on pre-treatment performance, i.e., in primary school tests), and that this happens mostly within private schools.
+At the same time, we find that the learning loss varies significantly within the private school network.
+Indeed, we find that overall the pandemic has increased the gap between schools with high and low-performing pupils (based on pre-treatment performance, i.e. in primary school tests), and that this happens mostly within private schools.
 While high-performing private schools show no learning loss due to the pandemic, low-performing private schools feature significant learning losses.
 These differences also hold after accounting for students' and schools' socio-economic status, as well as other characteristics (such as gender, language spoken at home or migrant status) which we do not find to be significantly related to learning losses.
 These results suggest that schools' reaction to the sudden shock has been a crucial moderator of the effect of the pandemic on learning.

-While the pandemic increases the gap between schools with previously high and low performing students, we also find a regression to the mean within schools.
+While the pandemic increases the gap between schools with previously high and low-performing students, we also find a regression to the mean within schools.
 More precisely, we observe that students with higher scores in primary school are those with the largest learning losses, compared to similar students in the control cohort.
 This could reflect a compressed curriculum following the COVID-19 outbreak and the school reopening campaign in 2020/21.
 On average, we do not find significantly different effects of the pandemic by students' socio-economic status.

-Finally, we study the relationship between students' attitudes towards school and socioemotional well-being deterioration due to the pandemic and learning.
-We retrieve selfreported changes in socio-emotional well-being and attitudes towards school due to the pandemic from a survey completed by all COVID-19 cohort students during the external assessments.
-We find that the most disadvantaged students (both academically and socioeconomically) report larger negative effects of the pandemic on well-being.
-We also find that students reporting larger well-being deterioration due to the pandemic feature significantly larger learning losses, both unconditionally and within groups (i.e., within schools, socioeconomic status, and other characteristics).
-These results are policy-relevant because they show that students are very much aware of the effects of the pandemics on themselves, and outline the large overlap between educational and socio-emotional well-being challenges due to the COVID-19 pandemic.
+Finally, we study the relationship between students' attitudes towards school and socio-emotional well-being deterioration due to the pandemic and learning.
+Importantly, we retrieve self-reported changes in socio-emotional well-being and attitudes towards school due to the pandemic from a unique survey completed by all COVID-19 cohort students during the external assessments.
+This allows for the first time to simultaneously identify learning loss and socio-emotional outcomes during the COVID-19 outbreak and school closures.
+We find that the most disadvantaged students (both academically and socio-economically) report larger negative effects of the pandemic on well-being.
+We also find that students reporting larger well-being deterioration due to the pandemic feature significantly larger learning losses, both unconditionally and within groups (i.e. within schools, socio-economic status, and other characteristics).
+Besides its novelty, these results are policy-relevant because they show that students are very much aware of the effects of the pandemic on themselves, and outline the large overlap between educational and socio-emotional well-being challenges due to the COVID-19 pandemic.